 - Close Encounters of the Third Kind: Earhart is one of the abductees appearing at the end.

-- Amelia: Biopic sarring Hilary Swank that tries to play it straight and true to the facts.
+- Amelia: Biopic starring Hilary Swank that tries to play it straight and true to the facts, unfortunately suffered immense negative reception.

 - The wartime film Flight for Freedom starred Rosalind Russell as Tonie Carter, a No Celebrities Were Harmed version of Amelia Earhart.
 The movie popularized the conspiracy theory that Earhart and Noonan were on a secret spy mission for the U.S. government when they disappeared.